Comparing Analytics and AdWords conversion metrics

-2. Date of transaction
+2. Date of Transaction

 3. Reporting freshness

 Conversely, AdWords Conversion Tracking has no concept of "sessions" and counts multiple conversions in a given date range.
-For example, if a user reaches the same conversion page twice in a given session, then only 1 Goal will be counted in Google Analytics, but each many-per-click conversions could be counted in AdWords if the counting preference for that conversion action is set to "Every" (setting the counting preference to "One" will count only one conversion per click).
+For example, if a user reaches the same conversion page twice in a given session, then only one Goal will be counted in Analytics, but each conversion could be counted in AdWords if the counting preference for that conversion action is set to "Every" (setting the counting preference to "One" will count only one conversion per click).

-6. User preferences to different tracking methods
+5. User preferences to different tracking methods

-7. Account level tracking
+6. Account level tracking

-You may be sending clicks from ads in multiple AdWords accounts to a single website, which is tracked by one Google Analytics property.
-If this is the case, then you may see more conversions in AdWords than in Google Analytics, depending on whether you are using AdWords Conversion Tracking or importing Google Analytics Goals into AdWords.
+You may be sending clicks from ads in multiple AdWords accounts to a single website, which is tracked by one Analytics property.
+If this is the case, then you may see more conversions in AdWords than in Analytics, depending on whether you are using AdWords Conversion Tracking or importing Analytics Goals into AdWords.